Street-View Image Generation from a Bird's-Eye View Layout: Applications

 \section{Applications}

 Generating realistic images from BEV layout has many applications.
 In this section we explore the applications of data augmentation for BEV segmentation and image generation from simulated BEV.

-\paragraph{Data augmentation for BEV segmentation} An important application of our BEV conditional generative model is generating synthetic data to improve prediction models.
-Thus, we seek to verify the effectiveness of our model by incorporating our generated images as augmented samples during training of a BEV segmentation model.
-We use CVT~\cite{zhouCrossviewTransformersRealtime2022} as our model, which is also used in \cref{ssec:results}, and compare our results to training without any synthetic samples.
-We generate 6,000 unique instances using the BEV layout from the \emph{train} set on NuScenes.
-These synthetic instances are associated with the ground truth BEV layout for training, with no relation to results from \cref{ssec:results}.
-To reduce the effect of randomness during training, we set the random seed and disable non-deterministic operations for all training.
-As seen in \cref{tab:data_aug}, our data improves validation mIoU by 0.6 for both the road category and the vehicle category.

 \paragraph{Image generation from simulated BEV} Since one motivation for our task definition lies in the simplicity of the BEV layout, we wish to determine whether this enables our model to generate new scenes from out-of-domain (OOD) HD maps.
-We use MetaDrive simulator~\cite{li2022metadrive} to generate random traffic scenarios and their associated BEV layouts in simulation, and then input the BEV layouts in our BEVGen.
+We use MetaDrive simulator~\cite{li2022metadrive} to procedurally generate traffic scenarios and input these BEV layouts into \textbf{BEVGen}.
 Generated images are shown in \cref{fig:metadrive}.
-We can see that our model can turn the simulated scenes into realistic street images using the BEV layout as a bridge.
-It has potential to address the sim2real gap.
+Scenario generation that addresses the long-tail problem is itself an active area of research~\cite{fengTrafficGenLearningGenerate2023b,liScenarioNetOpenSourcePlatform2023} and outside the scope of our work, but we clearly demonstrate that we can synthesize such synthetic scenarios into real images using the BEV layout as a bridge.
+This has potential to address the sim2real gap.

+Additionally, we demonstrate that we can generate a safety-critical scenario by editing an existing scene.
+This functionality is an important component of the safety testing for many autonomous driving systems as it allows for both permutation testing for real-life scenarios but also for a human developer to construct difficult scenarios would otherwise be dangerous and observe the behavior of a system.
+We demonstrate this editing ability in~\cref{fig:modified} where we translate cars in two different scenes.